-On page 13 in the second paragraph, Bill experiences the Oxford Group Tenet of "Dependence on a Higher Power".
-In other words, here is where Bill takes Steps 2 and 3.
+On page 13 in the second paragraph, Bill experiences what later became Steps 2 and 3.
 Page 13, paragraph 2:

 "There I humbly offered myself to God, as I then understood Him, to do with me as He would.
 I placed myself unreservedly under His care and direction.
 I admitted for the first time that of myself I was nothing; that without Him I was lost."